 Researchers and academics are encouraged to contact the RERI to request access to the data for use in academic studies and modeling.
 The IDI begins in 1990 and is computed for each Florida metropolitan statistical area, each Florida workforce region, and each U.S. state.
 Upon request, the RERI will compute it for any MSA in the United States.

-SECOND QUARTER, 2020 - (Vol. 5, No. 2)
+SECOND QUARTER, 2021 - (Vol. 6, No. 2)

-- The Naples-Immokalee-Marco Island MSA was the third most diversified MSA in the state.
-The average annual IDI for the Naples-Immokalee-Marco Island MSA also increased, measuring at 8.728 for the four-quarter period ending in the fourth quarter of 2019.
+- The Naples-Immokalee-Marco Island MSA was the 3rd most diversified MSA in the state.
+The average annual IDI for all three Southwest Florida MSAs continued to improve in 2020.

-The IDI for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties—fell in the fourth quarter of 2019, indicating an decrease in workforce diversification for that time period.
-The workforce region’s IDI measured 8.601, a decline from the third quarter of 2019 revised measure (8.701), but still above the fourth quarter of 2018 (measured at 8.542).
-The IDI also fell in the rankings, registering as the eighth most diversified workforce region in the state (out of 24 total regions).
+The IDI for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties—decreased in the fourth quarter of 2020, indicating a decrease in workforce diversification for that time period.
+The workforce region’s IDI measured 5.246, a decrease from the third quarter of 2020 revised measure (5.282) and a slight increase from the fourth quarter of 2019 (5.238).
+The region ranked as the thirteenth most diversified workforce region in the state (out of 24 total regions).